earvinpiamonte/codeigniter-3.1.10-template/README.md

 ## Watch (optional)

-You can also watch your `src` files and then it will automatically apply changes to your distribution files `dist`.
+You can also watch the `src` files and then it will automatically apply changes to the `dist` files.

 Do: